ZechyW/ignis-tm/README.md

 conda install jupyter_contrib_nbextensions black
 ```

-## Tomotopy
+## Indeterminacy
-N.B.: As at version 0.8.1, Tomotopy sometimes seems to rely on `PYTHONHASHSEED` being set in order to consistently reproduce results (together with setting the actual model seed), although this behaviour is not always reproducible.
+N.B.: Some of the dependencies (e.g., Tomotopy, Gensim) sometimes seem to rely on `PYTHONHASHSEED` being set in order to consistently reproduce results (together with setting the actual random seed), although this behaviour is not always reproducible.
 To be safe, `PYTHONHASHSEED` should be explicitly set where necessary.

 P.S.: This may have been an artifact of Windows Prefetching; needs further testing.